 Chris works in Beijing.
 Pat works in Lima.
 Morgan works in New York City.
-They all work for the same company which is located in London.
+They all work for the same company, which is located in London.
 They’ve never met.
 They probably never will.
 This isn’t the workplace of the future.
-It’s the workplace of today.

 “I can’t stand the thought of being confined to a cube all day,” he says.